-Workplace practical training or work placement is an important part of your study with AVT.
-Work placement provides you an opportunity to put all that theory into practice, and become an active member of the animal industry.
-The thought of starting a work placement may initially be a bit daunting, the following will give you an overview of the importance of work placements and what to expect .
+The thought of starting a work placement may initially feel a little daunting, however the following information will give you an overview of the importance of work placements and what to expect .
 Once you start you will wonder what you were worried about!

 Building up a network within the animal industry, as well as gaining relevant industry experience is going to greatly increase your job prospects at the completion of your studies, here’s how.